dmbarbour/glas/docs/GlasNamespaces.md

 ## Failure Modes

-Errors that abort a namespace procedure - assertion failures, quota constraints, etc. - can be reduced to a warning, with evaluation continuing on other branches.
-Errors that are localized to specific definitions - malformed AST, link violations, etc. - might raise a warning then arrange for a runtime error when the erroneous code is evaluated.
-The choice between compile-time errors and warnings is subject to user configuration and guidance by annotations.
+Errors that abort a namespace procedure - assertion failures, quota constraints, etc. - are reduced to a warning, with evaluation proceeding on other 'ns.fork' branches.
+In case of invalid definitions - malformed AST, links to NULL or WARN - we can report appropriate compile-time warnings and arrange to diverge at runtime.
+After namespace computation halts (due to return and commit, abort on error, 'ns.eval' waiting on definitions, or lazily paused after 'ns.move') we implicitly invalidate missing definitions.

 Ambiguous definitions are possible if the same name is assigned multiple distinct definitions.
 (Assigning the same definition many times is idempotent.)
 In context of lazy evaluation, it is awkward to treat ambiguity as an error.
-Instead, we raise a warning then deterministically favor the 'first' definition from the lowest-numbered fork.
-When ambiguity errors are noticed, users should resolve them by tweaking import or export lists, or considering use of the *Shared Libraries* pattern.
+Instead, we raise a warning then deterministically prioritize the first definition from the lowest-numbered fork.
+If a lower-priority definition must be observed (via 'ns.eval') to compute the higher-priority version, we can report an additional warning (or error) for the priority inversion, then deterministically favor the observed definition for consistency.
+Either way, the outcome should be deterministic, and programmers should manually resolve ambiguity.

-A cyclic dependency error is observed when a higher-priority 'ambiguous' definition can only be computed after observing the lower-priority version.
-If the definitions were the same, there is no error.
-If the cycle was not resolved, we did not observe the error.
-Essentially, this error is observed when a namespace macro should depend on its own output.
-Cyclic dependencies are perhaps the only errors at the namespace layer where we'll firmly insist on a resolution by programmers.
+The heuristic policy for which namespace-layer errors or warnings should block applications from running should be configurable and application specific.
+That is, the runtime evaluates a configured function with access to the list of namespace errors and 'app.settings' to decide whether we abandon the effort.
+If we do run the application, this list of issues may also be visible through a 'sys.refl.ns.\*' API.